SmingHub/Sming/Sming/building.rst

 Components can be rebuilt and cleaned individually.
 For example:

--  ``make spiffs-build`` runs the Component ‘make’ for spiffs, which contains the spiffs library and spiffy tool.
+-  ``make spiffs-build`` runs the Component ‘make’ for spiffs, which contains the SPIFFS library.
 -  ``make spiffs-clean`` removes all intermediate build files for the Component
 -  ``make spiffs-rebuild`` cleans and then re-builds the Component

 By default, a regular ``make`` performs an incremental build on the